IceMetalPunk/TotemEssentials/README.md

 Wisdom Essence can craft a Totem of Wisdom.
 With one of these in your inventory, all XP orbs you collect are doubled in value.
 The Totem takes 1 damage per extra XP you earn.
 Mmmm, experience.

+### Gluttony Essence / Totem of Gluttony
+Husks are always getting so hungry walking around in the desert.
+Which means their essence might be delicious!
+Er, I mean, it might help you manage your hunger... yeah, that...
+So reap it!

+Gluttony Essence can be used to craft a Totem of Gluttony.
+Keep one in your inventory with some food, and if your hunger drops below 2 haunches, it'll automatically eat the highest-saturation food for you.
+It takes more damage eating better foods.

 #### More to come...

 ## Progression Strategy